Frequently Asked Questions

 In addition to being unsafe due to uneven ground, trails and low lighting we are governed by Ontario alcohol legislation that only permits the serving of alcohol by our team at designated times and locations.

 Thank you for your understanding and compliance with our operational policies.
-Alcohol is occasionally served without charge to guests as an accent to experiences.
+A taster of Highlander Ale or Viewpoint Estates wine is occasionally served without charge to guests as an accent to experiences.
 Guests are not permitted to bring their own alcohol.

 Is Smoking permitted?